Trying to decide between Epcot or Hollywood Studios? We can help!

 This is a section where you can form your own opinion based on your personal likes and dislikes.
 And while we slightly favor Epcot’s entertainment over Hollywood Studios, it’s generally a toss-up.
 Epcot has lots of cultural-themed attractions and performers that pull inspiration from around the globe, while Hollywood Studios has a number of stage performances and pulls inspiration from Disney movies.

 Even though the World Showcase is comprised of 11 different areas, we consider it all in as one giant attraction.
 Epcot is split into two sections: Future World up front and The World Showcase in the back.
 Future World is fine, but the World Showcase is where Epcot really shines.

 This section of Epcot is so big that we created a standalone guide specifically for all of the Must-Do’s in the World Showcase.

 The World Showcase is made up of 11 “Pavilions” sponsored by countries around the world – Mexico, Norway, China, Germany, Italy, America, Morocco, Japan, France, UK, and Canada.
 Each Pavilion is full of unique dining, shopping, and entertainment.
 The whole Showcase is one of the coolest things at Disney World, especially for adults.

 The American Adventure (10/10)

 The American Adventure is an animatronic stage show that tells the story of American history, narrated by Benjamin Franklin and Mark Twain.
-The show starts with the Revolutionary War works its way through America’s timeline up to the Great Depression.
-A great storyline and impressive sets make the show one of Disney’s best indoor shows.
+The show starts with the Revolutionary War and works its way through America’s timeline up to the Great Depression.
+A great storyline and impressive sets make the American Adventure one of Disney’s best indoor shows.